DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 Once the runtime environment is set, just run the application you need. listrev, however, has no applications; it's just a set of DAQ module plugins which get added to CET_PLUGIN_PATH.

-Now that you know how to set up a work area, a nice place to learn a bit about the DUNE DAQ suite is via the `daqconf` package.
-Take a look at its documentation [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daqconf/); note that in parts of the `daqconf` instructions you're told to run daq-buildtools commands which you may already have run (e.g., to create a new work area) in which case you can skip those specific commands.

-A classic option for learning about how to run DAQ modules in a work area is [the listrev documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/listrev/).
+Now that you know how to set up a work area, a classic option for learning about how to run DAQ modules in a work area is [the listrev documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/listrev/).

-In both the links above you'll notice you'll be running a program called `nanorc` to run the DAQ.
+In the listrev instructions you'll be running a program called `nanorc` to run the DAQ.
 To learn more about `nanorc` itself, take a look at [the nanorc documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/nanorc/).

 <a name="Finding_Info"></a>